juan-giacosa-kenility/js30/javascript-introduction.md

 - [The JavaScript guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide)
 - [The javascript reference](https://devdocs.io/javascript/index)
-- You don´t know Javascript by Kyle Simpson is a free book [available on Github](https://github.com/getify/You-Dont-Know-JS/tree/1st-ed)
+- _'You don´t know Javascript'_ by Kyle Simpson is a free book [available on Github](https://github.com/getify/You-Dont-Know-JS/tree/1st-ed)

 If you are new to JavaScript, start with the guide.
 Once you have a firm grasp of the fundamentals, you can use the reference to get more details on individual objects and language constructs.